nylas/inbox-scaffold-html5/README.md

 The Inbox Client Scaffold is intended for developers - to use it, you need an Inbox Developer Program membership or a copy of the open-source [Inbox Sync Engine](http://github.com/inboxapp/inbox).
 When you download or fork the Inbox Client Scaffold, you'll need to add your Inbox App ID before you can connect your account.

+Already have an Inbox App ID?
+Try out the Inbox Web Client Scaffold right now!
+It's purely client-side javascript, so we [hosted it on Github Pages](https://inboxapp.github.io/inbox-client-scaffold-web/).

 ##Getting Started